ParallelMaths/parallel/pages/9-01-sing-a-long.md

 If you are square rooting a number with an exponent, then you halve the exponent.

-√(5<sup>6</sup>) = 5<sup>3</sup>
+√(5<sup>6</sup>) = 5<sup>3</sup> = 125
 √15,625 = 125
 :::

 ## 2. Googol song

 This is Helen Arney, a physicist and geek songstress, singing about a googol… and trying her best to compose a verse about a googolplex.
-A googolplex = 10googol, and it is a vast number, even compared with a googol.
+A googolplex = 10<sup>googol</sup>, and it is a vast number, even compared with a googol.

-Helen is accompanied by Matt Parker, who will reappear in a future Paralellogams.
+Helen is accompanied by Matt Parker, who will reappear in a future Paralellograms.

 @[youtube](5JOAoiX1LHA?rel=0)